 John R. Keyserlingk M.D., M.Sc., F.R.C.S.(C), F.A.C.S.

-General Surgery, Otolaryngology, ENT Surgery - Medical Director
+General Surgery, Otolaryngology, ENT Surgery, offering services in surgical oncology - Medical Director

 Dr. John R. Keyserlingk, completed his specialty training in both General Surgery and Otolaryngology at McGill, and a Fellowship in Surgical Oncology at the Royal Marsden Hospital in London.
 He is currently Assistant Professor of Surgery at McGill University and a member of the Department of Surgery at the Université de Montréal.
 He is a staff surgeon in the Divisions of General surgery, Surgical Oncology and Otolaryngology at St. Mary’s Hospital, the Department of Surgery at the Sacré-Coeur Hospital, the Division of General Surgery at the Montreal General Hospital and previously at the Department of Otolaryngology at the Royal Victoria Hospital.
 He is a Fellow of a number of societies including the Royal College of Physicians and Surgeons of Canada, the American College of Surgeons, the American Society of Head and Neck Surgeons, the American Society of Clinical Oncology and the American Society of Breast Surgeons.